Libvisual/libvisual/libvisual/README.md

 The core library is fairly self-contained and requires almost no external dependency other than the standard C99 and C++11 libraries.
-GNU Gettext [required][gettext-note] for internationalization.
+GNU Gettext is required (see note) for internationalisation.

 The bundled examples, benchmarks and test programs mostly require [SDL 1.2](http://libsdl.org).

-[gettext-note]: Gettext is Integrated into glibc on Linux.
+Note: Gettext is integrated into glibc on Linux.

 Compiling and installing
 ------------------------